DivyasreeVadlakonda/assignment2-Vadlakonda/README.md

 ***
 # Indira Gandhi International Airport New Delhi #

-Airport near to National Museum New Delhi is Indira Gandhi International Airport 1.Distance from Museum to Airport is 13 miles
+Airport near to National Museum New Delhi is Indira Gandhi International Airport
+1. Distance from Museum to Airport is 13 miles
-2.It takes 25 minutes to travel
+2. It takes 25 minutes to travel
-3.Steps to travel
+3. Steps to travel
-        1.From the airport go straight
+    1. From the airport go straight
-        2.There comes Sir Manekshaw Auditorium then take right 3.Again go straight,take right from Buddha Jayanthi Park 4.Go straight and now we have reached National Museum.
+    2. There comes Sir Manekshaw Auditorium then take right
+    3. Again go straight,take right from Buddha Jayanthi Park
+    4. Go straight and now we have reached National Museum.
-1.Destination is reached.
+4. Destination is reached.